 The Center for Arabic Study Abroad (CASA) offers three programs:

-The CASA II program aims to provide further opportunities for CASA fellows who have completed the CASA Full-Year program within the past five years, to continue to enhance their language skills and advance their Arabic-based research in Egypt.
-(CASA II Announcement for 2013-14)
+The CASA II program aims to provide further opportunities for CASA fellows who have completed the CASA Full-Year program within the past five years, to continue to enhance their language skills and advance their Arabic-based research in Egypt or Jordan.

 The CASA III program is designed to meet the linguistic and research needs of professors with specialization in Arabic and Middle Eastern Studies.

 All CASA programs provide intensive language, culture, and specialized area studies training, with 9 to 20 hours of classroom instruction per week plus homework.
-A series of lectures, tours, and visits to places of historical interest, both in and outside Cairo are an integral part of the CASA programs.
-Efforts are made to provide opportunities for CASA participants to interact with their Egyptian counterparts and experience life in Egypt to the fullest extent.
+A series of lectures, tours, and visits to places of historical interest, both in and outside of the city are an integral part of the CASA programs.
+Efforts are made to provide opportunities for CASA participants to interact with their Egyptian or Jordanian counterparts and experience life in an Arabic speaking country to the fullest extent.

 CASA Program Policies